 This article includes discussion of Gaucher disease, acid beta-glucocerebrosidase deficiency, familial splenic anemia, glucocerebrosidase deficiency, glucosylceramide lipidosis, histiocytosis, and Norrbottnian disease.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Gaucher disease is a storage disorder caused by mutations in the GBA1 gene, which codes for lysosomal acid beta-glucocerebrosidase (glucocerebrosidase), resulting in accumulation of glucosylceramide (glucocerebroside).
 Type 2 (acute neuronopathic) and type 3 (chronic neuronopathic) Gaucher disease are in a phenotypic continuum of neurologic abnormalities with variable courses.
-Sudden unexpected death may occur in Gaucher type 3, particularly in Egyptian patients.
+Sudden unexpected death and unusual behavior may occur in Gaucher type 3, particularly in Egyptian patients.
 Enzyme replacement therapy has no effect on the neurologic complications of the disease.
 CSF glycoprotein nonmetastatic B (GPNMB) may be used to quantify neurologic involvement in Gaucher disease.
 Mutations in the GBA1 gene are the most common genetic risk factor for Parkinson disease and other synucleinopathies.
 Glucocerebrosidase activity in brain and peripheral blood is low in Parkinson patients compared to controls.

 • Neuronopathic Gaucher disease has a very wide clinical spectrum--from congenital and early infantile Gaucher disease type 2 to very mild with horizontal supranuclear gaze palsy as the only neurologic abnormality and normal or even superior intelligence.